zikunz/tp/docs/UserGuide.md

 #### 2.2.6.
 Update an item: `items update`

-When you want to update either the price or stock of an item in the system, (items update) feature can help you to achieve this easily.
-Please follow the steps:
+When you want to update either the price or stock of an item in the system, `items update` feature allows you to achieve this easily.

+Steps to update an item:
 1. Input `items update` command.
 2. If the item list is not empty, easyLog will show the complete item list to you and you will be prompted to key in the item index to indicate which item you would like to update; if the item list is empty, easyLog will show a